 5. Conversational marketing messages

-Conversational marketing is all about having one-to-one conversations with customers in real time to help you build personal connections, nurture relationships and drive engagement.
+Conversational marketing (conversational commerce) is all about having one-to-one conversations with customers in real time to help you build personal connections, nurture relationships and drive engagement.
 79% of businesses say live chat equates to more loyal customers and sales.

 While live chat is often carried out through Facebook Messenger or website chatbots, it pays to consider SMS as one of your conversational marketing channels – it's more stable and reliable than web-based platforms.